LeifHuenderML/Harbinger/README.md

   - Soil moisture and composition data
   - Air quality indices
   - Smoke particulate matter concentrations
-  - Historical Valley Fever case data
+  - Historical cocci case data
 - Data preprocessing and quality assurance procedures
 - See `data/README.md` for detailed information on data sources and processing

 ### 2. Exploratory Data Analysis

 - Temporal and spatial pattern discovery in environmental and outbreak data
-- Correlation analysis between environmental factors and Valley Fever incidence
+- Correlation analysis between environmental factors and cocci incidence
 - Feature importance ranking using statistical and machine learning techniques
 - Visualization of key relationships and trends